Facts & Figures

 International workforce

-- The group of scientists is even more international, with 57.2 percent coming from abroad
+• the group of scientists is even more international, with almost 60 per cent foreign nationals,

 Early career researchers and visiting scientists

-In 2023, there were 16,644 early career researchrs and visiting scientists working at the Max Planck Society.
-This group includes in detail: student and research assistants, holders of scholarships for bachelor degrees, PhD students, junior scientists in wrap up, postdocs, research fellows, and visiting scientists.
-Well over half of them (62.1 percent) came from abroad.
-They are not only an enrichment for the scientific work at the institutes, but also enable the establishment of an international network.
-For them, a period spent at a Max Planck institute is invariably a valuable step in individual qualification and career development – a win-win situation for both sides.
+In the 2024 reporting year, more than 18,000 junior and visiting scientists were working at the Max Planck Society.
+The two largest groups of young researchers are PhD students and postdocs, while student and research assistants as well as research fellows also conducted research at the institutes.
+Almost two thirds are foreign nationals.
+They are not only an enrichment for scientific work, but also enable the establishment of an international network.
+For them, the stay at a Max Planck Institute is usually a further step in their individual qualification and career development - a win-win situation for both sides.